Quebec (album)

 Quebec is the eighth studio album by the American rock band Ween, released on August 5, 2003, on Sanctuary Records.
 It was the first album released after the band's contract with Elektra expired, and marked its return to independent labels.

 Recorded during a period of strife in the band members' personal lives, Quebec was described by Dean Ween as a "very negative" album that takes on a darker tone compared to the band's prior work.
-Josh Freese performed the drums on the album, stepping in for Claude Coleman Jr. as he was recovering from a near-fatal car crash in 2002.
-Freese also played with the band on tour during this time, including during a series of benefit concerts for Coleman at New York City's Bowery Ballroom on October 7 and 8, 2002.
+Josh Freese filled in for drummer Claude Coleman Jr., who was recovering from a life-threatening car accident, on the album.
+Freese also played with the band on tour during this time, including at a series of benefit concerts for Coleman at New York City's Bowery Ballroom on October 7 and 8, 2002.

-The album cover is an edited version of the packaging for the game Thorns from the 3M Paper Games series with the band superimposed on it.
+The album cover was heavily inspired by the packaging for the game Thorns from the 3M Paper Games series.

 Background

 The album was the band's first record since 1991's The Pod to be released on an independent label, as Ween's contract with Elektra Records expired following 2000's White Pepper.
 The three-year gap between albums was the longest for the band up to this point.

 The album was originally titled Caesar.
-It was changed to Quebec because, according to Dean Ween, "Our vision is like this rainy, colder than Paris, Parisian place.
+According to Dean Ween, the title Quebec was chosen to evoke a "rainy, colder than Paris, Parisian place.
 The vibe of our record is like romantic and rainy without being as classy as Paris.
 That was why we called it Quebec, it's like this B-version of Leonard Cohen."

 Dean Ween recorded the guitar solo on "Transdermal Celebration" illicitly using Carlos Santana's guitar and amplifier at a storage space where it was to be shipped to New York.
 After being informed by a roadie, he took a hard disk recorder with him and successfully recorded it in ten minutes without getting caught.